CI-TRACS/Data-Movement-dissemination-and-archiving/_episodes/10-Data Movement and Dissemination: Globus and Rclone.md

-Title: "Data Movement and Dissemination: Globus and Rclone"
+### Data Movement and Dissemination: Globus and Rclone
 Teaching: 2
 Exercises: 2
 questions: